- Keeping young carers and the people they care for safe

 - Useful links

-Lots of children and young people help to care for a parent, or other relative for different reasons.
-They might care for a relative who is disabled, has an illness, mental health problem or experiences drug or alcohol related issues.
-The Wiltshire Handbook for Carers Wiltshire Handbook for Carers 1mb has some useful information for carers and you can get a copy free from your GP surgery or library or from Spurgeons.
+The Wiltshire Handbook for Carers Wiltshire Handbook for Carers 1mb has some useful information for carers and you can get a copy free from your GP surgery or library.
 There is also useful information in Wiltshires Little Book Wiltshire’s Little Book 195kb, for children and young people on support for wellbeing and mental health.

 If you are a young carer, you can sometimes forget to look after yourself.
 It can be hard for your friends and teachers to understand exactly what you have to do each day and why you need to do it.
 You may not get the chance to go out with your friends or do your homework.
 Caring for someone is tough – both physically and emotionally.
 You may skip school sometimes to try and fit everything in and you might worry a lot about things at home.